fstxz/sjconv/README.md

 # sjconv

 A simple standalone convolver for JACK.
-It uses [fft-convolver](https://github.com/neodsp/fft-convolver) internally.
+It uses [fft-convolver](https://github.com/neodsp/fft-convolver) for convolution.

 ## Usage
 ```